 The people reading your content on X are mostly strangers.
 You don’t know them, they don’t know you, and they have zero context for your words.
 Something you write as a casual observation can be screenshot-quoted five years later, stripped of all context, to damage you.
 I’ve seen it happen to others and I’ve been cautious as a result.

-My approach: X is for ideas, not confessions.
+My approach on X: it’s for ideas, not confessions.
 Share insights, link to your deeper work, engage with interesting people.
 But keep your guard up.
 The asymmetry between effort to post and potential for misinterpretation is enormous.

 I’ve been thinking a lot about YouTube.
 It’s the platform with the longest content shelf life.
 A well-made video can generate views for years, much like a good blog post.
 Unlike social media posts that vanish in 48 hours, YouTube content compounds.